Any parent will tell you bringing up children can be incredibly expensive.

 Although a whole lot of American families are eligible for the child tax credit, there are two phase-out points the IRS uses to reduce payments.

-The first phase-out comes into effect if your MAGI in 2021 exceeds $150,000 if you’re married and filing a joint return with your spouse.
-If you’re filing as a head of household, the threshold is $112,500.
-If you’re a single filer or you’re married and file a separate return from your spouse, the phase-out starts at $75,000.
+The first phase-out comes into effect if your MAGI in 2023 exceeds $150,000 if you’re married and filing a joint return with your spouse.
+If you’re filing as a head of household, the threshold is $200,000.

-If you earn above this amount, your child tax credit will be reduced to just $2,000 per qualifying child.
+If you earn above this amount, your child tax credit will be reduced at a rate of $50 for every $1,000 that your MAGI exceeds the limit.

 Once your family’s income has reached a second threshold, you won’t qualify for any child support from the credit program.